Loading...

 Scenario

-You are troubleshooting a legacy system and need to document exactly what was typed and what the system returned.
-You will clear the screen to reduce noise, record the session to a log file, capture a hostname check as evidence, then end the session cleanly and review the transcript.
+You are troubleshooting a legacy system and must document exactly what was typed and what the system returned.
+Clear the screen to reduce noise, record the session to a log file, capture a hostname check as evidence, then end the session cleanly and review the transcript.

 Operator context

-Session transcripts are useful for peer review, change records, and escalation.
-Logging your steps also protects you when diagnosing a system with inconsistent behavior.
+Session transcripts support peer review, change records, and escalations.
+Logging your steps also protects you when diagnosing systems with inconsistent behavior.

 Objective